 All that said, it’s important to note that a faster cadence doesn’t necessarily make someone a better runner.
 Everyone runs differently as noted above.

-This is very easy on a treadmill, but can quickly be done outside as you get used to checking in:
+It’s very easy to do on a treadmill, but it can also be done quickly outside as you get used to checking in with your body.

 - Count your foot falls on one side for 10 seconds